Skip to content

 • spaCy contraction handling — surfaces are stored as whole-word contractions (don't, won't, it's)

-• CHILDES + PhonBank conversational transcripts retired 2026-05-25 (CHAT-transcript artifacts produced locally-plausible but globally-broken sentences for SLP material)
+• CHILDES + PhonBank conversational transcripts retired 2026-05-25 (CHAT-transcript artifacts produced locally-plausible but globally-broken sentences for SLP material); all remaining TalkBank-derived data (developmental frequencies) removed 2026-07-12 (PHON-161)

 See the docs/data-derivation-manifest.md and the v5.2.1 CHANGELOG entry for full details.